-Here's a simple trick to significantly reduce the length of your mortgage and save you thousands of dollars in interest: Make additional payments which are applied to your principal.
-Borrowers employ various techniques to meet this goal.
-For many people,Perhaps the simplest way to organize this process is by making one extra payment a year.
-If you can't afford to pay an extra whole payment all at once, you can divide your payment by 12 and write a check for that additional amount monthly.
-Another option is to pay half of your payment every two weeks.
-The effect here is that you will make one extra monthly payment every year.
-Each option produces slightly different results, but each will significantly shorten the length of your mortgage and lower your total interest paid.
+Here's a simple trick to reduce the repayment period of your mortgage and save you thousands of dollars over the course of your loan: Make extra payments that go to your loan principal.
+You can accomplish this in several ways.
+For many people,Perhaps the simplest way to organize this process is by making 1 extra payment a year.
+Of course, some folks won't be able to pull off this huge extra payment, so splitting a single extra payment into 12 additional monthly payments is a fine option too.
+Another popular option is to pay a half payment every other week.
+The effect here is that you will make one additional monthly payment every year.
+These options differ slightly in reducing the final payback amount and reducing payback length, but they will all significantly reduce the duration of your mortgage and lower the total interest paid over the life of the loan.

 Do you have a question?
 We can help.
 Simply fill out the form below and we'll contact you with the answer, with no obligation to you.
 We guarantee your privacy.